mozilla/glean/docs/user/metrics/labeled_timespans.md

 }
 ```

-The times reported in Glean will be the sum of all of these timespans recorded during the lifetime of the ping.
+The times reported in the Glean ping will be the sum of all of these timespans recorded during the lifetime of the ping.

 There are test APIs available too: